Amal-Alnouri/BuildingMachineLearningSystemsWithPython/README.md

 is available [from their
 website](http://www.packtpub.com/building-machine-learning-systems-with-python/book)

+The code in the repository corresponds to the second edition.
+Code for the first edition is available in first_edition branch.

-This a forked repository, contains a simplified Jupyter notebook version from the source code for the book "Building Machine Learning Systems with Python".
+This is a forked repository, contains a simplified Jupyter notebook version from the source code for the book "Building Machine Learning Systems with Python".
 With the most important notes from the book.
 By, Amal Alnouri.